Worksheet: Noncommunicable Diseases

 Which of the following best defines a risk factor?

-- BA risk factor is anything that decreases a person’s likelihood of suffering from a particular disease.
+- CA risk factor is anything that increases a person’s likelihood of suffering from a particular disease.

-- DA risk factor is something a person has that means they will definitely not suffer from a particular disease.
+- EA risk factor is something a person has that means they will definitely suffer from a particular disease.

 Which of the following best describes a noncommunicable disease?

-- AA disease that can be transmitted from human to human
+- AA disease that cannot be transmitted from one person to another

-- CA disease that is spread by bodily fluids
+- BA disease that is spread by bodily fluids

 - DA disease that is spread by people communicating